nightingaleproject/vital_records_fhir_messaging_ig/README.md

 This IG is published via [Github pages](https://nightingaleproject.github.io/vital_records_fhir_messaging_ig/).
 The process steps to publish a new version of the IG are:

-- Create a new branch of the repo
+- Create a new branch in the repository.
-- Edit on the branch to create the new content
+- Make the necessary edits on the branch to create the new content for the IG.
-- Build the IG using sushi and the IG publisher and correct all errors and serious warnings.
-This produces content in the output folder.
+- Use SUSHI and the IG Publisher to build the IG.
+Resolve all errors, warnings, and informational messages.
+Run SUSHI and the IG Publisher again to ensure the IG is error-free.
-- Make a copy of all content from the output folder exclusive of zip, tgz, and other large files.
+- Copy all content from the output folder, excluding the .zip and .tgz files.
-- checkout the gh-pages branch of the repo
+- Navigate to the gh-pages branch of the repository.
-- copy the generated IG content to the docs/\<version number\> directory.
-So, for version v3.1.4, the content would live in docs/v3.1.4.
-- edit the docs/index.html so that the published versions you want displayed are included, and those you don't want displayed are removed
+- Within the docs directory, create a new folder named after the version you want to publish (e.g., if you’d like to publish version 3.0.0, name the directory “v3.0.0”).
+- Paste the copied content from the output folder into the newly created docs/<version number> directory.
+- Open the docs/index.html file and update it to include the new version you want displayed.
+Remove references to versions you no longer want displayed.
+The docs/index.html file drives the content for this page.
-- commit and push the changes to github
+- Commit and push your changes to GitHub.

 ## License